ankrutik/notes/aws/solutions_arch_cert/notes.md

 ## lab: IAM Roles

-Roles are more secure than stpring access keys and secret access keys on individual EC2 instances
+Roles are more secure than string access keys and secret access keys on individual EC2 instances

 Roles are easier to manage

-Roles can be assigned to EC2 instance using both command line and console
+Roles can be assigned to EC2 instance using both command line and console.

 Roles are universal.